simbo/gulp-static-site-generator/README.md

 containing HTML.

-Beside being used to render markdown files, this function is also referenced as `options.jade.filters.markdown` to render markdown blocks or includes in *jade* templates.
+Beside being used to render markdown files, this function is also referenced as `options.pug.filters.markdown` to render markdown blocks or includes in *pug* templates.

 When setting a custom markdown rendering function, the options `marked`,